UREC Addition and Renovation Information

-The addition space will be located on the site directly behind UREC (on the former site of the lower turf) which is now fenced in and closed to through-traffic.
-This phase of construction is expected be completed in December of 2015, at which point the new facilities are expected to be open for use starting in January of 2016.
+The addition is located directly behind UREC (on the former site of the lower turf).
+This part of the building will be open for use beginning at 4pm on January 9, 2016.
 The following facilities will be included in the new space:

 - Weight, Fitness & Cardio Spaces (These spaces will be approximately 2.5 times the size of the current space for these activities.
 The current fitness spaces will be renovated for other use.)